Hyperelliptic values of the Gamma function: Transcendence

-plugging in the values into the identity, we obtain \begin{remark} \end{remark} This is plausible, because by definition \begin{remark} \end{remark} Remark $\ref{re14}$ leads to the following question: Which hyperelliptic constants are algebraically independent of each other?
-I suspect the following \begin{conjecture} Let $n \in \mathbb{N}$ be composite and $n \neq p^m$ for $p \in \mathbb{P}, m \in \mathbb{N}_{0}$.
-Then there exists $d \ \vert \ n$ with $1 < d < n$, such that $\pi_n$ and $\pi_d$ are $\overline{ \mathbb{Q}}$-linearly dependent. \end{conjecture} Now what is the nature of the hyperelliptic constants?
+Now what is the nature of the constants $\pi_s$?
 Are they irrational, or even transcendental?
-Thanks to a theorem by Theodor Schneider in \cite{schneider}, we immediately conclude the answer. \begin{schneider} For all $\ a, b \in \mathbb{Q} \setminus \mathbb{Z}$ it holds, that $B(a,b)$ is transcendental. \end{schneider} \begin{corollary} For all $n \geq 2$ it holds, that $\pi_n$ is transcendental. \end{corollary} \begin{proof} Let $n \geq 2$ be arbitrary. \\ \\ In the proof of proposition $\ref{pr4}$, we deduced:
+Thanks to a theorem by Theodor Schneider in \cite{schneider}, we immediately conclude the answer for the rational case and in particular for $n \geq 2$. \begin{schneider} For all $\ a, b \in \mathbb{Q} \setminus \mathbb{Z}$ it holds, that $B(a,b)$ is transcendental. \end{schneider} \begin{corollary} For all $n \geq 2$ it holds, that $\pi_n$ is transcendental. \end{corollary} \begin{proof} Let $n \geq 2$ be arbitrary. \\ \\ In the proof of proposition $\ref{pr4}$, we deduced:

 Suppose, $\pi_n$ would be algebraic.